Main Second Level Navigation

 If you are not sure whether the course fits the definitions given here, you may e-mail us with the course description.
 It is not necessary to verify Biology, Anatomy or other medical sciences courses, even if they are taken under the auspices of Nursing or Kinesiology.

-Can I complete prerequisites in the year of application?
+Can I take prerequisite courses during my year of application?

 I am in my third year and need to take a prerequisite course that is only offered as a first-year course, is that acceptable?